About the O’Shaughnessy Estate Winery

 Sean serves as president and winemaker for the O’Shaughnessy Estate Winery and consistently creates world class mountain Cabernets.
 Sean describes his winemaking style as neo-classic in that he employs modern equipment to produce non-interventious wines which are naturally fermented and bottled unfined and unfiltered.
 These techniques allow the varietal character and terroir of the O’Shaughnessy Estate vineyards to be the stars of the show.

-Aaron Elam (left) grew up amongst the redwoods and near the coastline in the small California town of Fortuna in the Eel River Valley.
-Youth football and baseball set the stage for the athletics he performs daily in the cellar at O'Shaughnessy.
+Aaron Elam (right) grew up amongst the redwoods and near the coastline in the small California town of Fortuna in the Eel River Valley.
+Youth football and baseball set the stage for the athletics he performs as out Associate Winemaker in the cellar at O’Shaughnessy.
 Aaron graduated from California Polytechnic University in San Louis Obispo in 2004 (BS, Fruit Science; minor in Wine and Viticulture) and worked both abroad (New Zealand) and locally (Fantesca Estate) as a Vineyard Assistant and Cellar Master.
 Aaron counts his lovely wife Jen and his throng of snowboards amongst his most prized possessions.

-Orlando Preciado (right), enologist, was born and raised in the town of St. Helena (Go Saints!) near the base of Howell Mountain and brings with him the strong work ethic of the beloved Preciado family.
+Orlando Preciado (center) was born and raised in the town of St. Helena (Go Saints!) near the base of Howell Mountain and brings with him the strong work ethic of the beloved Preciado family.
 His sister Blanca is a member of our hospitality team and both are first generation Napa Valley residents.
 Orlando graduated from California State University in Fresno in 2008 (B.S.
 Enology; minor in Chemistry) and has worked abroad (South Africa and Spain) and also locally for Grace Family Vineyards in St. Helena.
-Orlando is our resident nutritionist and fitness instructor having spent many years studying both subjects in his spare time.
+Orlando is our Assistant Winemaker as well as resident nutritionist and fitness instructor having spent many years studying both subjects in his spare time.

 Alan Peirson - Viticulturist